Best Dictation Apps for macOS in 2026: Complete Guide (Free & Paid)

 - Budget is a concern

-How to Get Started with Mac Dictation
+How to Get Started with macOS Dictation

 Try Apple’s built-in dictation first - Go to System Settings > Keyboard > Dictation and turn it on.